Medicare Part D offers prescription drug coverage.

 How does Part D work?

 There are various costs associated with Medicare Part D. Upon enrolling, you will pay a premium.
 This will be in addition to any premium you pay for Part B. Your premium will be higher if you are subject to the late enrollment penalty.
+Here are some reasons why you might want to choose this type of plan:

 Medicare Part D deductible.